joeeddy/Hippocrates/README.md

 ## ✨ Vision

-Hippocrates isn’t just another AI sandbox—it’s a philosophical spark in code.
+Hippocrates the AI sandbox— a philosophical spark in code.
 Built on principles of decentralized trust, emergent intelligence, and fractal growth, Hippocrates seeks to become a self-learning teacher: one that evolves, expands modularly, and ultimately offers world-class education to anyone, anywhere.

 This early version is a minimal, elegant network simulation—a first breath in what will become a generative mind.